-As of December 31, 2022, we continued to hold 100% of the economic interest of Partnership.
-As of December 31, 2022 and 2021, total assets of the Partnership were \$320.6 million and \$195.8 million, respectively, of which the majority was attributable to equity, debt and long-term investments.
-As of December 31, 2022 and 2021, total liabilities of the Partnership were \$1.6 million and \$0.2 million, respectively.
+As of December 31, 2023, we continued to hold 100% of the economic interest of Partnership.
+As of December 31, 2023 and 2022, total assets of the Partnership were \$311.8 million and \$320.6 million, respectively, of which the majority was attributable to equity and long-term investments.
+As of December 31, 2023 and 2022, total liabilities of the Partnership were \$0.1 million and \$1.6 million, respectively.
 The Partnership's assets can only be used to settle its own obligations.
-During the year ended December 31, 2022, the Partnership incurred \$5.2 million in net investment-related expenses, generated \$2.0 million interest income, recorded \$6.8 million in net realized gains and \$9.9 million in net unrealized losses as changes in fair values of other equity and long-term investments, net, on the consolidated statements of income.
-During the year ended December 31, 2021, the Partnership incurred \$3.6 million in net investment-related expense, generated \$1.8 million interest and dividend income, and recorded net \$10.5 million realized gains and net \$2.4 million unrealized losses as changes in fair values of other equity and long-term investments, net, on the consolidated statements of income.
-We account for the long-term investments held by ISP Fund LP as equity investments measured at fair value and an investment in convertible notes as trading security.
+During the year ended December 31, 2023, the Partnership incurred \$4.3 million in net investment-related expenses, generated \$6.3 million interest income, recorded \$2.4 million in net realized losses and \$6.7 million in net unrealized losses as changes in fair values of equity and long-term investments, net, in the consolidated statement of income.
+During the year ended December 31, 2022, the Partnership incurred \$5.2 million in net unrealized losses as changes in fair values of equity and long-term investments, net, in the consolidated statement of income.
+During the year ended December 31, 2021, the Partnership incurred \$3.6 million in net investment-related expense, generated \$1.8 million interest and dividend income, and recorded net \$10.5 million realized gains and net \$2.4 million unrealized losses as changes in fair values of equity and long-term investments, net, in the consolidated statement of income.
+We account for the long-term investments held by ISP Fund LP as of December 31, 2023 and 2022 as equity investments measured at fair value and the investment in convertible notes as of December 31, 2022 as trading security.